mradcliffe/docker-core-sprint/INSTALL-windows.md

 Open your `C:\Windows\System32\drivers\etc\hosts` file in an editor such as Notepad.

-* Add `127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal` at the bottom of the editor and save.
+* Add `127.0.0.1      drupal.docker.internal ide.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal` at the bottom of the editor and save.

 Open a "Run command" from the start menu, run `ipconfig /flushdns`, and then restart your web browser if it is open already.